cloudfright/zigbee-tools/README.md

    ```
 2. Download the sniffer firmware file `Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E.gbl` from [ErkSponge
 Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E repository](https://github.com/ErkSponge/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E/blob/main/Output/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E.gbl).
 This repository is an excellent source of information and inspiration - thank you Eric St-Onge!
-3. Plug the dongle to your computer's USB port and establish how it presents itself (e.g. `/dev/cu.usbserial-XXXX` on MacOS or `COMX` on Windows).
+3. Plug the dongle into to your computer's USB port and establish how it presents itself (e.g. `/dev/cu.usbserial-XXXX` on MacOS or `COMX` on Windows).
 I'm on MacOS, so I used the command `ls /dev/cu.*` before and after plugging in the dongle to identify the correct device path.
-4. Take off the dongle casing to access the boot button.
-Press and hold the boot button while plugging in the dongle to enter bootloader mode.
+4. Take off the dongle casing to access the boot button on the PCB.
+To enter boot mode, press and hold the boot button while plugging in the dongle.
+Keep holding the button for a few seconds after plugging it in, then release it.

 ![Dongle casing removed](docs/images/dongle-pcb.jpg)

 ![Dongle in boot button mode](docs/images/dongle-boot.jpg)
 5. Flash the firmware using the following command (replace the device path with your own):
    ```
-   universal-silabs-flasher --device /dev/cu.usbserial-22420 flash --firmware ~/Desktop/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E.gbl --allow-cross-flashing
+   universal-silabs-flasher --device /dev/cu.usbserial-22420 flash --firmware /path/to/Sniffer_802.15.4_SONOFF_USB_Dongle_Plus_E.gbl --allow-cross-flashing
    ```
 6. After flashing, unplug and replug the dongle.
 It should now be ready to capture Zigbee traffic.
 You should see the LED on the dongle PCB blinking as it captures packets.